Overview

 • Estrogen deficiency: Early oophorectomy (ovarian removal) [Bredesen2013 🕮 ] or other cause of estrogen deficiency.
 [Dr. Weyrich notes that the ovaries also produce testosterone, so the link to estrogen is unclear].

 • DHEA deficiency.
-However, one research group that found a significant inverse association between free testosterone and risk of Alzheimer's, found no such correlation with DHEA-S [Moffat2000 🕮 ].
+However, one research group found a significant inverse association between free testosterone and the risk of Alzheimer's, but found no such correlation with DHEA-S [Moffat2000 🕮 ].

-• Testosterone deficiency: Low testosterone levels in men and women are associated increased incidence of Alzheimer's, and surprisingly, higher levels of estradiol are also associated with increased incidence of Alzheimer's [Paoletti2004 🕮 ].
-In a longitudinal study of men, Alzheimer's was inversely associated with free testosterone index (FTI).
-A 26% decrease in risk of Alzheimer's for each 10nmol/nmol FTI increase was found!
-The authors report that "FTI was associated with better scores on visual and verbal memory, visuospatial functioning, and visuomotor scanning and a reduced rate of longitudinal decline in visual memory.
+• Testosterone deficiency: Low testosterone levels in men and women are associated with increased incidence of Alzheimer's, and surprisingly, higher levels of estradiol are also associated with increased incidence of Alzheimer's [Paoletti2004 🕮 ].
+This longitudinal study of men showed that Alzheimer's was inversely associated with free testosterone index (FTI) and revealed a 26% decrease in the risk of Alzheimer's for each 10nmol/nmol FTI increase.
+The authors report that "FTI was associated with better scores on visual and verbal memory, visuospatial functioning, and visuomotor scanning and a reduced rate of longitudinal decline in visual memory."
 However, total testosterone and sex hormone binding globulin showed no significant association [Moffat2002 🕮 ], [Moffat2004 🕮 ].
-One of the mechanisms of action of free testosterone on the brain has been shown to be increase regional cerebral blood flow as measured by PET in the hippocampus and other regions critical for memory and attention [Moffat2007 🕮 ].
+One of the mechanisms of action of free testosterone on the brain is by increasing regional cerebral blood flow as measured by PET in the hippocampus and other regions critical for memory and attention [Moffat2007 🕮 ].
 Dr. Weyrich notes that neurofeedback may also improve brain function by modulating regional cerebral blood flow.

 • Metabolic syndrome [Bredesen2013 🕮 ].